opencypher/cypherdb/src/content/docs/extensions/attach/delta.md

 The `delta` extension adds support for scanning/copying from the [`Delta Lake format`](https://delta.io/).
 Delta Lake is an open-source storage framework that enables building a format-agnostic lakehouse architecture.
-Using this extension, you can interact with Delta tables directly within Kuzu using the `LOAD FROM` and `COPY FROM` clauses.
+Using this extension, you can interact with Delta tables directly within CypherDB using the `LOAD FROM` and `COPY FROM` clauses.

 ## Usage